JohnYoon13/cloud-functions/cloud_functions_guide.md

 You can find additional information relating to Google Cloud Functions such as tutorials and API Reference documentation [here](https://cloud.google.com/functions/docs).

-Similarly, to see a practical workflow using Cloud Functions with other Google Cloud Platform tools such as Pub/Sub and BigQuery, refer to the following [guide](https://github.com/JohnYoon13/GCP/blob/master/gcp.md).
+To see a practical workflow using Cloud Functions with other Google Cloud Platform tools such as Pub/Sub and BigQuery, refer to the following [guide](https://github.com/JohnYoon13/GCP/blob/master/gcp.md).